A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs

 \section{Introduction}

-Transformer-based large language models (LLMs)~\cite{attention, gpt2, gpt3, gpt4, llama, opt} are at the forefront of natural language processing (NLP), significantly influencing a wide array of user applications~\cite{gpt4, github_copilot, llm_cloud_incident}.
-Therefore, efficiently conducting generative inference for LLMs~\cite{flexgen, vllm, deepspeedinf, huggingface, petals} has become increasingly crucial to facilitate their use in various tasks.
+Transformer-based large language models (LLMs)~\cite{attention, gpt2, gpt3, gpt4, llama, opt} are at the forefront of modern artificial intelligence and are expected to greatly expand human productivity~\cite{auto_create1,github_copilot,llm_cloud_incident}.
+Consequently, the efficient support of generative inference for these models~\cite{flexgen, vllm, deepspeedinf, huggingface, petals} has become a critical challenge in modern computing systems.

-One widely adopted and promising method for LLM inference is the \emph{\baseline} approach~\cite{flexgen, infinigen}, which significantly improves efficiency by processing data in numerous batches over large token sets, allowing for repeated reuse of model weights.
-The core idea behind this approach is to store intermediate data, specifically called \emph{KV cache}~\cite{scaletrans}, in system memory and storage devices (e.g., NVMe SSDs), extending the memory hierarchy for GPUs.
-Unfortunately, this approach encounters significant I/O overhead as the batch size and LLM context length increase~\cite{vllm,infinigen,h2o,flexgen}, causing the KV cache size to grow proportionally.
-This growth poses constraints on batch size expansion, ultimately limiting throughput.
-Our study reveals that KV cache I/O in \baseline accounts for over 80\% of the total inference time.

-Although one might anticipate that combining multiple storage devices through a RAID solution could alleviate this issue, it is frequently hindered by the limited number of PCIe lanes on the host processor.
-In this circumstance, we identify that near-storage processing with computational storage devices (CSDs) can successfully address the above issue.
-CSDs, which have been studied for decades~\cite{active_disk, idisk, NSC-FPGA, glist, holisticgnn}, have begun to appear as a few commercial products~\cite{netezza, exadata, smartssd}.
-The core advantage of CSDs is their internal aggregate bandwidth exploited by the attached computational unit.
-By offloading appropriate computations to CSDs, we can harness their aggregated internal bandwidth, which scales linearly with the addition of more CSDs.
-With this advantage, we aim to address the I/O bottleneck issue of offloading-based inference with CSDs by moving KV cache-related operations to CSDs.